vcrnjak18/HaPy_Pots/README.md

 # HapPy Pots
-## A collaboration project with my girlfriend for a Python developer program
+>blockquote A collaboration project with my girlfriend for a Python developer program

 ## Short description
 Web app that features plant pots equiped with sensors that care about plant wellbeing.